shrinesh16/Shrinesh-Portfolio/README.md

 ## 🛠️ Local Development
 (just in case you wanna copy mine 🤫)
+1. Take the .glb file which is the ID card's 3d model
+2. Open your blender application
+3. Go to uv edit section
+4. Create nodes in the bottom
+5. Select you desired image and hit enter
+   (if you have doubt about editing the card ask chat gpt for how to add my image ove this 3d-mode and upluad the screen shot and these step i gave you it will tell how to edit use the steps or if you coudin't do it contact me)

 To run this project locally on your machine: